Raging Stallion Studios

-Raging Stallion Studios based in San Francisco, is a major adult film studio and one of the world's largest producers of gay pornography.
-It was begun by Chris Ward and J. D. Slater; Michael Brandon later became a co-owner.
+Raging Stallion Studios is an independent major adult film studio based in San Francisco.
+It is one of the world's largest producers of gay pornography.
+It was founded by Chris Ward and J. D. Slater; Michael Brandon later became a co-owner.

-In 2005, Raging Stallion released 22 new feature films.
+In 2005, Raging Stallion released 22 films.
 In 2009, Raging Stallion merged with AEBN/NakedSword.com.
 AEBN then purchased Falcon Studios in 2010.

-RSS have has taken inspiration from pop culture for more than one of its movies.
+RSS has taken inspiration from pop culture for some of its movies.